Five Foods High in Creatine

 Creatine phosphate plays an essential role in muscle contractions and serves as a quick energy source, especially during short bursts of high-intensity activities such as sprinting and weightlifting.

-Because of its role in skeletal muscle function, nutritional supplements containing creatine are becoming increasingly popular among weight-lifters and endurance athletes
+Because of its role in skeletal muscle function, focusing on creatine intake has become increasingly popular among weight lifters and endurance athletes.

 Watch the video below to learn about creatine’s benefits for muscle function and recovery.